Where to Find the Best ESL Jobs Abroad? Online!

 The key to navigating most mainstream employment websites is usually keyword searching.
 Most of the larger, general-in-nature job sites do not have dedicated ESL employment categories so you are going to need to find overseas teaching jobs by searching for terms like "tefl," “teach english,” "tesol," "esl," and “english teacher.”
 Those same terms can be combined with the name of the country you want to teach in to narrow your results.
-These same search strategies are of value when using a job search portal like Indeed.com, which crawls the postings of multiple job sites and makes their job ads searchable by keyword.
+These same search strategies are of value when using a job search portal such as Indeed.com or Monster.com, which crawls the postings of multiple job sites and makes their job ads searchable by keyword.

 Local Newspapers and Online Classified Ads

-Schools and recruiters looking for teachers at a local or regional level often turn to newspapers and Web portals based in and/or aimed at their market area.
+Schools and recruiters looking for teachers at a local or regional level often turn to newspapers and websites based in and/or aimed at their market area.
 These sites can be fertile new ground for ESL job seekers but they have their drawbacks.
 Some of the advertisers will be looking to conduct face-to-face interviews, a difficult requirement for a new teacher job searching from their home country.
 Others may be seeking teachers who already have visas for part-time work.
-That said, motivated job seekers still in their home countries who are willing to relocate on potentially short notice have lots to gain by seeking work via local newspapers and Web portals.
+That said, motivated job seekers still in their home countries who are willing to relocate on potentially short notice have lots to gain by seeking work via local newspapers and web portals.

 You can find these local resources by using your favorite search engine, but “square one” for this type of job search should always be craigslist, the granddaddy of all local employment resources. craigslist is an enormous if largely untapped job search resource for English teachers because of its global presence at the local level.
 For example, you can find jobs posted by recruiters and larger chain schools on the Seattle and Vancouver versions of craigslist while smaller schools might post locally, on the Mexico City or Bangkok sections of the site.
 Click on the “education” category of any country or city section of craigslist to access ESL-related employment opportunities.